Meghan Klingenberg

-Meghan Elizabeth Klingenberg (born August 2, 1988) is an American soccer player who plays as a defender for Portland Thorns in the National Women's Soccer League (NWSL).
-A former member of the United States women's national soccer team, she is a one-time FIFA Women's World Cup champion.
-She has also played for three teams in the Women's Professional Soccer (WPS) league, for Tyresö FF in Sweden's Damallsvenskan and for the Houston Dash in the NWSL.
+Meghan Elizabeth Klingenberg (born August 2, 1988) is a retired American professional soccer player who most recently played in 2024 as a defender for the Portland Thorns in the National Women's Soccer League (NWSL).
+A former member of the United States women's national soccer team, she is a FIFA Women's World Cup champion, two-time NWSL champion, and two-time NWSL Shield winner.
+She also played for three teams in the Women's Professional Soccer (WPS) league, for Tyresö FF in Sweden's Damallsvenskan, and for the Houston Dash in the NWSL.

 Early life

-Klingenberg was born in Pittsburgh and raised in the suburban north hills of Gibsonia, Pennsylvania.
+Klingenberg was born in Pittsburgh and raised in the North Hills suburb of Gibsonia, Pennsylvania.
 She has a younger brother named Drew who played college soccer at Penn State.
 She attended Pine-Richland High School from 2003 to 2007 and was the captain of the girls soccer team.
 In 2005, she helped lead Pine-Richland to the Pennsylvania state high school championship and was an NSCAA All-America selection.
 She was also named a Parade All-American.

 Klingenberg claims she enhanced her soccer skills by practicing Taekwondo, and that the martial art made her a more aggressive player.
 She is now a black belt.

 University of North Carolina

 Klingenberg attended the University of North Carolina at Chapel Hill and was a four-year starter for the Tar Heels.
 She scored 18 career goals with 24 assists.
 Klingenberg was a highly flexible player, playing on all three lines for UNC.

 As a freshman in 2007, she played in 24 games, starting 10, and earned Freshman All-ACC honors.
 She scored five goals with three assists and was a Soccer America First-Team All-Freshman selection.
 Klingenberg led UNC freshmen in all offensive categories and was an All-ACC Academic Team selection.

-As a sophomore in 2008, she played in 20 games, starting eight, and missed the last six games of the season playing for the US at the FIFA U-20 Women's World Cup in Chile.
+As a sophomore in 2008, she played in 20 games, starting eight, and missed the last six games of the season playing for the US at the 2008 FIFA U-20 Women's World Cup in Chile.
 She tied for second on the team with nine assists and two goals.
 Klingenberg was named to the ACC All-Academic women's soccer team and the ACC Honor Roll.

 As a junior in 2009, she played in 26 games and played 1,668 minutes while scoring five goals with one assist.
 Klingenberg scored the game-winning goal in a 5–2 triumph over Wake Forest in the NCAA quarterfinals.